brewos-io/web/docs/hardware/schematics/schematic_reference.md

     └────────────────────────────────────────────────────────────────────────┘

-    ⚠️  CRITICAL: NO HV MEASUREMENT CIRCUITRY ON CONTROL PCB ────────────────────────────────────────────────────────────
+    Design Note: No HV measurement circuitry on control PCB ────────────────────────────────────────────────────────────
     • J24 routes L/N/PE to external meter (in PCB's existing HV zone)
     • CT clamp wires directly to meter module (not via this PCB)